ivarref/yoltq/README.md

 Note that queue-name plus `:id` in job options must be an unique value.
 In the example above that means `:a` plus `a1` must be unique.

-When specifying `:depends-on`, the job must at least exist in the database, otherwise `yq/put` will throw an exception.
+When specifying `:depends-on`, the referred job must at least exist in the database, otherwise `yq/put` will throw an exception.

 Other than this there is no attempt at ordering the execution of queue jobs.